MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Dataset Analysis

 \subsection{Distribution of Artifact Type Combinations}

 Table~\ref{tab:artifact-combinations} reports the distribution of artifact type combinations present in fix patches.
-The majority of instances (64.3\%) modify only source files, indicating that the primary challenge is code comprehension and logic repair.
-However, 35.7\% of instances require coordinated changes across multiple artifact types, testing a model's ability to reason about the full mobile-development toolchain.
-The most common multi-artifact pattern is Source + Build (11.2\%), where fixes also modify Gradle build scripts, dependency version catalogues, or build configuration files.
-Android Native accounts for almost all multi-artifact instances: patterns combining source with resources, internationalisation string files, or build scripts are exclusive to or heavily concentrated in Android projects, whereas Flutter instances are predominantly source-only (77.8\%) and React Native instances even more so (85.7\%).
+The majority of instances (58.5\%) modify only source files, and 59.0\% are single-artifact overall, indicating that the primary challenge is code comprehension and logic repair.
+However, 41.0\% of instances require coordinated changes across multiple artifact types, testing a model's ability to reason about the full mobile-development toolchain.
+The most common multi-artifact pattern is Source + Build (8.1\%), where fixes also modify Gradle build scripts, dependency version catalogues, or build configuration files.
+Android Native accounts for most multi-artifact instances: patterns combining source with resources, internationalisation string files, or build scripts are exclusive to or heavily concentrated in Android projects, whereas Flutter instances are predominantly source-only (74.6\%).